RyotaMitaraiWeb/Chat.NET/client/src/styles/README.md

 ## Useful classes, variables, and mixins
 ### Colors

-- ``.primary`` - applies the primary color as a background and an appropriate text color.
-This is a combination of the ``.background-primary`` and ``.text-on-primary`` classes.
+When you want to apply a palette color (e.g. primary, secondary) to a component, you can use classes like ``.primary``, ``.secondary`` and similar.
+These classes are a combination of the ``.background-[palette]`` and ``.text-on-[palette]`` (which applies an appropriate constrast text color) classes which you can also use if you wish to. ``text-[palette]`` applies a text color of the given palette.

+Currently, the palette options are primary, secondary, success, warning, and error.

-The following SCSS variables (representing the app's color palette) are available:
+The following SCSS variables (representing the app's theming) are available:
 ```scss
 $background-dark
 $background-light